Financial Forecasting Methods To Help Predict Your Business's Future

 Naive Method

 The naive method is the best financial forecasting method if you want calculations to be as simple as possible.
-The naive method suggests that your business performance will be the same as in the past.
-For example, if your business made $500,000 in sales last year, according to the naive method, your business will generate the same amount of sales this year.
+This method suggests that your business performance will be the same as in the past.
+So if your business made $500,000 in sales last year, your business would generate the same amount this year.

-This prediction does not consider any seasonal trends or other factors that could affect your business.
-So this type of prediction can easily change when something major happens within a specific period.
+This prediction does not consider dependent and independent variables, seasonal trends, or other factors that could affect your business.
+It can easily change when something major happens within a specific period.

 Seasonal Index